Skip to main contentSkip to navigation

 Should I try recovery software before sending my SSD to a lab?

 Only if the SSD is physically healthy: it appears in your operating system, reports the correct capacity, and responds without delays.
-If the drive is not detected in BIOS, shows 0 bytes, displays an incorrect model name like SATAFIRM S11, or is completely unresponsive, running software will not help and may trigger additional firmware lockouts.
+If the drive is not detected in BIOS, shows 0 bytes, displays an incorrect model name like SATAFIRM S11, or is unresponsive, running software will not help and may trigger additional firmware lockouts.
 Stop and ship the drive to a lab.

 Does hardware encryption on my SSD affect the recovery cost?